-The medical term for difficulty swallowing is called dysphagia; a surprisingly common complaint in the general public.
+The medical term for difficulty swallowing is called dysphagia.
 The possible causes of dysphagia are numerous and includes stricture or narrowing of the esophagus, abnormal contractions within the muscles of the esophagus (dysmotility), and occasionally anxiety and stress.
+In other words, trouble swallowing may be related to esophageal narrowing or may be related to the esophagus not functioning correctly – no physical blockage.
 Symptoms may range from mild to severe.
 In cases when an individual cannot swallow solids or liquids, hospitalization may be necessary.

-In any patient with trouble swallowing it is important to rule a malignancy that could be obstructing the passage of food.
+In any patient with trouble swallowing it is important to rule out scar tissue, an esophageal ring, or malignancy.
 Typically, patients with trouble swallowing undergo lab work, X-rays, and an upper endoscopy to take a direct look at the lining of the esophagus.
-An upper endoscopy is good way to identify narrowing or food "stuck" in the esophagus.
-During the endoscopy procedure, a dilator can be used to gently treat and open any narrowing.
+An upper endoscopy is good way to identify narrowing or food “stuck” in the esophagus.
+During the endoscopy procedure, a dilator can be used to gently open any narrowing.